zenml-io/blog.zenml.io/_posts/2022-05-23-zenml-mlops-framework.md

 to accommodate any library or platform that serves that function.

-The extensibility of ZenML gives ML practitioners the freedom of DYI with all the benefits of inter-operability and makes ZenML a powerful tool for building MLOps systems specifically tailored to the needs of any ML project.
+The extensibility of ZenML gives ML practitioners the freedom of DYI with all the benefits of interoperability and makes ZenML a powerful tool for building MLOps systems specifically tailored to the needs of any ML project.

 ## Talk to Us